Andy McBrine

-Andrew Robert McBrine (born 30 April 1993) is an Irish cricketer.
+Andrew Robert McBrine (born 30 April 1993) is a Northern Irish cricketer.
 He is a left-handed batsman who bowls right-arm off spin.
 McBrine is the son of Alexander McBrine and the nephew of James McBrine, both of whom also played cricket for Ireland.

-Career
+Domestic career

+In January 2014, he was named in Ireland's squad for the 2013–14 Regional Super50.
+He made his List A debut for Ireland on 31 January 2014, against Guyana.